map

 Generate a textual representation of this iterable.

 An optional separator, prefix and postfix can be provided.
-One can also provide a limit: integer?
+One can also provide a limit: integer?.
+If there are more elements in the result than limit, the elements whose indices exceed limit are omitted, and the passed truncated: text is included instead.

 Examples: